-PMD XPath is a language for Java source code querying, it supports querying of all Java constructs [42].
+PMD XPath is a language for Java source code querying, it supports querying of all Java constructs.
 The reason it has this wide support is due to it constructing the entire codebase's AST in XML format, and then performing the query on the XML.
-These queries are performed using XPath rules, that define the matching on the XML.
 This makes the query language very versatile for static code analysis, and is used in the PMD static code analysis tool.

 '''

-public class KeepingItSerious{
+public class a{

-Delegator bill; // FieldDeclaration
+int someVar;

-public void method(){
+private void run(){

-short bill; // LocalVariableDeclaration
+int otherVar;

 }

+}

 '''

-There are two queries with PMD XPath defined in the example below [17].
-If we execute these on the code above, the first will match against the field declaration Delegator bill and short bill, while the second will only return short bill.
-The reason the second limits the search, is we define the type of the declaration.
+There are two queries with PMD XPath defined in the example below.
+If we execute these on the code above, the first will return both someVar and otherVar, while the second will only return otherVar.
+The reason the second limits the search, is we define that the parent of the variable declaration has to be a method.
+This is done by moving three levels up in the XML and checking the name of the node residing there.

 '''

-1 //VariableId[@Name = "bill"]
+1 //LocalVariableDeclaration

-2 //VariableId[@Name = "bill" and ../../Type[@TypeImage = "short"]]
+2 //LocalVariableDeclaration[name(../../..) = "methodDeclaration"]

 '''

-Comparing this tool to JSTQL, we can see it is good at querying code based on structure, which our tool also excels at.
+Comparing this tool to JSTQL, we can see it is good at querying code based on structure, which our tool also supports.
 The main difference is the manor of which each tool does this, JSTQL uses JavaScript templates to perform the query, making writing queries simple for users as they are based in JavaScript.
-PMD XPath uses XPath to perform define structural queries that is quite verbose, and requires extended knowledge of the AST that is currently being queried.
+PMD XPath uses a custom query language to perform structural queries that is quite verbose, and requires extended knowledge of the AST that is currently being queried.